BiswasAnanya/saucedemo-manual-testing/01-test-plan/test-plan.md

 * Verify positive, negative, edge-case, UI/visual, performance, and session-management scenarios.
 * Identify and document application defects and user-specific issues.
 * Build a structured manual test suite that can be mapped to automated tests.
+* Analyze identified defects for common patterns or root causes across features, rather than treating each as an isolated finding.
 * Demonstrate an end-to-end QA workflow from planning through execution and defect reporting.